 In July: BACK 2 SCHOOL STORE

 The Back 2 School Store provides 600 elementary school students with a new back-to-school outfit, a winter coat, a pair of shoes, and a backpack full of school supplies.
 Volunteer personal shoppers accompany the children while parents visit an onsite Family Resource Center to learn more about community and social service programs.
-We need volunteers to help with every aspect of the Back 2 School Store, from set-up to tear-down. [volunteer sign up coming soon!]
+We need volunteers to help with every aspect of the Back 2 School Store, from set-up to tear-down.
+Get started here!

 In November: DESIGNER DAYS SALE

 Like the Spring Thrift and Designer Sale, we need volunteers to help in every area of the store during this important fundraiser.
 You can help in the dressing room, at the jewelry counter, bagging items, at customer service, and more.
-All volunteers receive a $15 certificate to spend at Thriftique for each 3+ hour shift they complete. [volunteer sign up coming soon!]
+All volunteers receive a $15 certificate to spend at Thriftique for each 3+ hour shift they complete.
+Get started here!

 Or, volunteer on an ongoing basis.